sgmurphy/wordpress-plugins/defender-security/readme.txt

 - Enhance: Improve IP detection with auto-detection for Cloudflare and notices for proxy configurations
 - Enhance: Compatibility with WordPress 6.5
 - Enhance: Replace the old Twitter logo with the new logo in emails

-= 4.5.0 ( 2024-01-24 ) =

-- Enhance: Compatibility with PHP 8.3
-- Enhance: Improve white-labeled emails
-- Enhance: Redesign Quarantine page
-- Fix: Scanning Issues when suspicious files are in the plugins folder and don't have plugin headers
-- Fix: Remove redundant table creation conditional guard clause
-- Fix: Rules for Defender > 2FA > Woocommerce are not overwritten over time
-- Fix: Scan flagging "All in one security" files as suspicious
-- Fix: Defender Google reCAPTCHA does not work with WooCommerce Gutenberg Checkout block
-- Fix: Masked Login not working after registration

 [Changelog for previous versions](https://wpmudev.com/project/wp-defender/#view-changelog).